Soumya-Ranjan-07/MyScientificCalculatorGUI/README.md

 # MyScientificCalculatorGUI
 MyScientificCalculatorGUI is an intuitive &amp; user-friendly scientific calculator with a GUI.
 This program is for providing a powerful tool to perform a wide range of math calculations while ensuring ease of use for beginners users.My calculator is designed &amp; implemented with Java Swing Package to create an interactive &amp; visually appealing interface.
+**Usage**
+1) Basic Operations: Simply click the calculator buttons to enter numbers and perform basic arithmetic operations (addition, subtraction, multiplication, division).

+2) Scientific Functions: Utilize the scientific functions available on the interface, such as trigonometric functions (sin, cos, tan), logarithms (log, ln), exponentiation (x^y), and more.